richardmleggett/MARTi/docs/source/installation.rst

 In order to run the MARTi GUI, you also need to install the following on the computer where it will be running:

-* **node.js (14.17.5 or greater)** - you can download it from `nodejs.org <https://nodejs.org/en/download/>`_.
+* **Node.js (14.17.5 or greater)** - you can download it from `nodejs.org <https://nodejs.org/en/download/>`_.
+NPM, a package manager for Node.js packages, is included with the Node.js installation and therefore doesn't need to be installed separately.
 On Ubuntu, using apt-get may install an older version.
 In which case, see `the Installation instructions here <https://github.com/nodesource/distributions/blob/master/README.md#debinstall>`_.

 If you are only running the GUI on a particular computer, you do not need to install the Engine dependencies.
 If you are only running the engine on a particular computer, you do not need to install the GUI dependencies.
 If you are running both the Engine and the GUI on a single computer, then you need to install both sets of dependencies on that computer.